 This Halloween, keep your cat inside.
-In addition, we advise taking this a step further: Keep him or her confined to a single room or area of the house.
-Freakish costumes (or even just a pointy witch’s hat or scary goblin mask) could send your cat fleeing through an open door.
+In addition, we advise keeping them confined to a single room or area of the house.
+Outlandish costumes–or even just a pointy witch’s hat or scary goblin mask–could send your cat fleeing through an open door.
 So don’t risk your animals’ safety or their life.

 Positive Black Cat Myths, Legends, And Facts